ankurk91/vue-flatpickr-component/README.md

 This will register a global component `<flat-pickr>`

 ## Events
-* The components emits all possible events, you can listen to them in your component
+* The component can emit all possible events, you can listen to them in your component
 ```html
 <flat-pickr v-model="date" @on-change="doSomethingOnChange" @on-close="doSomethingOnClose"></flat-pickr>
 ```